Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ```

 ### Resource Server
 Based on Azure AD as a Resource Server, it uses `BearerTokenAuthenticationFilter` authorize request.
-The current resource server also can access other resources, there's a similar method to the web application usage to obtain access to the client access token, the difference is the access token obtained based on the `MSAL On-Behalf-Of` process.

 #### System diagram
 Only as a Resource Server, no further access to other resources protected by Azure AD.
 ![Standalone resource server usage](resource/add-based-standalone-resource-server.png)

-* Access restricted resources of Resource Server.
+1. Access restricted resources of Resource Server.
-* Validate access token.
+2. Validate access token.
-* Return secured data.
+3. Return secured data.

 #### Include the package
 To use this starter in a resource server without OBO function, please add following packages: